- CAQH ProView

 The CAQH Index also estimates the potential savings to the healthcare system with greater use of electronic administrative transactions.

-Findings show that the U.S. healthcare system industry could save more than $8 billion dollars each year by continuing the shift from manual to electronic administrative transactions.
+Findings show that the U.S. healthcare system industry could save more than $9.4 billion each year by continuing the shift from manual to electronic administrative transactions.

 Use the CAQH Index Savings Calculator to estimate potential cost savings for your own organization.

 About the CAQH Index